davibarreira/Vizagrams.jl/joss/paper.md

 novel theoretical framework that integrates diagramming and data visualization.
-It does this by creating a visualization grammar over a diagramming DSL, where plots are treated as graphical objects, and diagramming operations can be used within graphic specification, thus interweaving both concepts.
+It does this by creating a visualization grammar over a diagramming DSL, where plots are treated as graphical objects, and diagramming operations can be used within graphic specifications, thus interweaving both concepts.
-Thus, the package is particularly valuable for data scientists, academic researchers, statisticians and any other user who needs to create complex visualizations and possesses programming knowledge.
+The package is particularly valuable for data scientists, academic researchers, statisticians and any other user who needs to create complex visualizations and possesses programming knowledge.
 Its diagramming capabilities also make it a valuable tool for educational purposes, such as illustrating mathematical concepts.